brjdenis/VarianESAPI-HalcyonGantryAngle/README.md

 2. Don't forget the references to Varian dlls.
 3. Compile as Release for x64.

+## Use

+1. In External Beam Planning open a 2D portal image of the phantom.
+You can set Window/Level before running the script.
+2. Run the script.
+3. Read the Help to learn how to move the circles.

 ## Important note

 **Before using this program see the [licence](https://github.com/brjdenis/VarianESAPI-HalcyonGantryAngle/blob/master/LICENSE) and make sure you understand it.
 The program comes with absolutely no guarantees of any kind.**